thomsonreuters/eessi-as4.net/output/doc/wiki/runtime/configuration/retry-reliability.md

 # Retry Reliability

-During the _Delivery_ and _Notification_ of _User_- and _SignalMesssage_'s it could happen that the message is not correctly delivered/notified the first time during for example a network timeout.
+During the _Delivery_ and _Notification_ of _User_- and _SignalMesssage_'s it could happen that the message is not correctly delivered or notified by the first attempt.
+Delivery or notification can fail for several reasons, for instance a network timeout.

-The <b>AS4.NET</b> Componnent supports retryable deliver/notification which can be configured in both the _Sending Processing Mode_ and _Receiving Processing Mode_ to make sure that we you have a more reliable deliver/notification system for your business application.
+To provide a more reliable deliver and notification system, AS4.NET supports retrying when delivery or notification fails.
+The retry deliver and notification functionality of the <b>AS4.NET</b> component is configured in the _Sending Processing Mode_ and _Receiving Processing Mode_.

 ## Processing Mode Configuration